 Can we bring the BuckeyeThon Kids gifts?

 It is encouraged that during the growth of the relationship between team and Miracle Child, a special gift be given to the child.
+Many teams provide their kid with a t-shirt, hat or small gift that has something to do with their team.
 A meaningful gift would not have to be large in order to be a strong token of great memories shared together.

 Is there any way this could be detrimental to my athletic eligibility?